Our website uses cookies to help improve your experience.

 Because the basic allegations of wrong-doing are the same for every claim, these issues can be argued once, and then applied to every claim.
 This is called Group Litigation.
 It means that the considerable expense of arguing the case once can be shared between all of the Claimants.

-In the meantime, individual Claimants will however still need to provide to their solicitors all relevant information and/or documentation in relation to their own vehicle, so that their case can be properly investigated, progressed, and ultimately valued on its own circumstances.
+In the meantime, individual Claimants will still need to provide to their solicitors all relevant information and/or documentation in relation to their vehicle, so that their case can be properly investigated, progressed, and ultimately valued on its own circumstances.

 Yes.
 If you purchased an affected vehicle in Scotland or Northern Ireland you will need to take advice from a solicitor in that jurisdiction to see if you can join any legal proceedings there.